-- 5. Select the option that best describes what happens when a device is exchanged. (select all that apply) - The Statewide AT Program is involved in the transaction
+5. Select the option that best describes what happens when a device is exchanged. (select all that apply)

+• The Statewide AT Program is involved in the transaction

 The device exchange program primarily utilizes the AT4ALL web-based platform.
-West Virginians can post and equipment for sale or if they have a want/need for equipment.
+West Virginians can post equipment or if they have a want/need for equipment.
 WVATS facilitates the exchange of equipment between the individuals.
-We discontinued this activity in 2019 to move the program to a device refurbish/reassignment/open-ended loan program.
-The exchange program added an extra step for consumers and many of them had moved to Facebook or other platforms to exchange items.
-We have also seen a decrease in the use of the system.
+This program didn't see much usage, so we put more effort in to our "Pay it Forward' program.
+This allows devices to be refurbished/reassigned/open-ended loan program.
+The exchange program added an extra step for consumers and many of them had moved to social media or other platforms to exchange items.
 In the event we are contacted to provide assistance in the facilitation of equipment, we will track this data, but it will not be a service we advertise.

-7. The online page for this specific activity N/A can be found at:
+7. The online page for this specific activity https://vll.cedwvu.org/item/exchangeitems can be found at: